 A trio of acids (including salicylic and glycolic) tackle blemishes, even of the stubborn hormonal variety, while a substance called airlicium disperses and absorbs sebum to leave you with a soft-focus, velvety complexion.

 When you deny the skin oil, it often overproduces sebum to compensate.
-This lightweight moisturiser is oil-free but is seriously hydrating so your skin won’t feel the need to start generating excess sebum.
-Clever.
+This lightweight moisturizer is oil-free but still seriously hydrating, so your skin won’t feel the need to generate excess sebum.